I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 If you have a smart phone you no doubt have email addresses already saved, but bear in mind that you might be somewhere that does not have a signal so if you need that info immediately for some reason you won’t be able to access it without having a hard copy.

-If you travel with animals, you must have their inoculation information with you as well as the name and phone number of your family’s veterinarian.
+If you travel with an animals, you must have their

 Most people don’t realize that it is legal for an immediate family member to transport a corpse across state lines if they have paperwork signed by the local coroner’s office.